Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Inspectable"

-Re-exports all named exports from the "effect/Inspectable" module as "Inspectable".
+Re-exports all named exports from the "effect/Inspectable" module as `Inspectable`.

 **Signature**